IQ404/study-notes/README.md

 - Similarly, if we define, say, `vec3 light = vec3(0.5);` and use it in lighting calculation, `light` is then the linear intensity (in linear color space) of the represented light.
 The perceptual color of the light is actually brighter then mid-grey.

+This may be a very rudimentary idea, but sometimes I think of color values in this way:

+- For light, I think of each component of a `vec3(x,y,z)` where $x,y,z \in [0,1]$ in linear color space as the intensity ("rate" of photons) of the corresponding channel. $1$ here means the maximum intensity the display can emit for the corresponding channel.
+Its counterpart in sRGB color space is the perceptual color of the light.

+- For material albedo, I think of each component of a `vec3(x,y,z)` where $x,y,z \in [0,1]$ in linear color space as the proportion of the intensity ("rate" of photons) of the corresponding channel being reflected.
+Its counterpart in sRGB color space is the perceptual color of the material when it is illuminated by `[1,1,1]` light.

 ### A Quick Setup of a Skybox using Cube Map

 ### Toon/Cel Shading